-Among the few remaining structures along Newport News’ once thriving 23rd Street “warehouse row,” the Walker-Wilkins-Bloxom Warehouse Historic District consists of three Industrial Commercial-style buildings.
+Among the few remaining structures along the once thriving 23rd Street “warehouse row ”in the city of Newport News, the Walker-Wilkins-Bloxom Warehouse Historic District consists of three Industrial Commercial-style buildings.
 All three served for the storage and distribution of goods into and out of the region from a once-prosperous downtown commercial center.
-Home to several locally prominent wholesale produce companies including H. B. Walker & Sons, Wilkins Provisions & Company, and the Bloxom Bros & Company, the three warehouses stood historically adjacent the tracks and spurs of the Chesapeake & Ohio Railway on the edge of downtown.
-During Urban Renewal activities of the 1960s, the city destroyed most of its once numerous Industrial Commercial warehouses including along 23rd Street.
-As a result, Walker-Wilkins-Bloxom Warehouse Historic District preserves the character-defining features of the city’s once prevalent Industrial Commercial warehouses in its large, two- to three-story masonry rectangular, flat-roof buildings.
+Home to several locally prominent wholesale produce companies including H. B. Walker & Sons, Wilkins Provisions & Company, and the Bloxom Bros & Company, the three warehouses stood historically adjacent to the tracks and spurs of the Chesapeake & Ohio Railway on the edge of downtown.
+During urban renewal activities of the 1960s, the city destroyed most of its once numerous Industrial Commercial warehouses including along 23rd Street.
+As a result, Walker-Wilkins-Bloxom Warehouse Historic District preserves the character-defining features of the city’s once prevalent Industrial Commercial warehouses in its large, two- to three-story masonry rectangular, flat-roofed buildings.
 With few windows and minimal exterior brickwork ornament, the buildings are utilitarian in form, and their interiors feature cork-lined walls, a freezer door, loading doors, a conveyor belt, and freight elevators that convey their historic uses and functions.

 VLR: Virginia Landmarks Register

 NHL: National Historic Landmark